andresjaramillo7/KNearestCars/README.md

 - Pedro Mauri Mtz - A01029143
 - Ricardo Calvo Pérez - A01028889

-Implementation of KNN machine learning module to propose the ideal car option to the user having to consideration the user's caracteristics.
+Implementation of the following machine learning algorithms models: KNN (K nearest neighbours), Logistical Regression & Naive Bayes.

+In order to determinate, if a player's would win or lose on a videogame session, having to consideration the players's and game present caracteristics.